A Detailed Guide for Manaslu Circuit Trek

 1. Manaslu Restricted Area Permit (MRAP)

 You need MRAP from Jagat till you reach Sama Gaun.
 However, from Sama Gaun, you will need Annapurna Conservation Area Permit (ACAP).
 The cost of MRAP varies based on the season.
 From September to November, the cost of the permit for a week is USD 100.
 Each extra day will cost you another USD 15.
-But the price goes down from December to August to USD 75 for a week and goes up by USD 10 for each extra day.
+However, the price goes down from December to August to USD 75 for a week and goes up by USD 10 for each extra day.

 2. Manaslu Conservation Area Permit (MCAP)